iLollek/NRPFarMod/README.md

 This means that now NRPFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

+## Usage: How to import your Songs from YouTube & Spotify

+It's a relatively common process: Download the Music from your Source (Spotify or YouTube) and then convert the output into WAVE (.wav) and then put that Music into your /src/ Folder.

+### Spotify
+Use a Tool to Download Spotify Music off of.
+For Playlists, you can use this: [Spotify Playlist Downloader Online](https://spotify-downloader.com/)

+After that, convert your Files into WAVE (.wav).
+You can use [this](https://online-audio-converter.com/) Tool.
+Select CD Quality or DVD Quality, if available.

+Finally, move your Downloaded .wav Files into the /src/ Directory where your Mod (NRPFarMod.dll) is located.

+### YouTube
+Use a Tool to Download YouTube Music off of.
+You can use [this](https://en1.savefrom.net/1-youtube-video-downloader-3vV/) Tool.
+(Hey!
+I also made a [YouTube Downloader in Python](https://ilollek.net/pyd-rem/download.html)!)

+After that, convert your Files into WAVE (.wav).
+You can use [this](https://online-audio-converter.com/) Tool.
+Select CD Quality or DVD Quality, if available.

+Finally, move your Downloaded .wav Files into the /src/ Directory where your Mod (NRPFarMod.dll) is located.

 # Bugs & Issues
 Found something that doesn't work?
 Please verify that your Issue isn't already known (In the "Known Issues" section) and that is has not been reported in the [Issues Tab](https://github.com/iLollek/NRPFarMod/issues) already.
 ## Reporting a Bug